Kolomoki Mounds: Thefts and recoveries

 These pieces are an important part of North American history and should be properly protected for future generations to study.
 They have significant meaning to the Native American people because many were used during burial ceremonies, plus they represent some of the finest craftsmanship of the Kolomoki culture.

 He emphasized that the state is more interested in recovering the pots than prosecuting the people who have them.

+On April 8, 2026, an anonymous man returned one pot, approximately 1,500 years old, to the park's visitor center.
+The man did not identify himself or explain why he had the pot, and he left before park staff could open the box containing the pot.
+The encounter was captured on CCTV surveillance footage.
+As of May 2026, the anonymous man is not considered a suspect in the original 1974 theft, per the Georgia Department of Natural Resources.
+Georgia DNR states that it plans to work “collaboratively with federally recognized tribal partners regarding this [returned] artifact and any future recoveries.”